The airline will operate three direct flights a week starting in October

 Which airlines are the safest to fly in 2022?

 “Aside from the stream of those visiting friends and relatives and business travellers who we welcome on board from around the region, travellers from the GCC are also searching for cultural experiences abroad.
 Hong Kong and the various destinations that are easily accessible from our home hub, such as Japan and South Korea, offer these in abundance.
 Moreover, our much-anticipated thrice-weekly passenger flights will also support our cargo freighters, of which we have eight per week flying from the Emirate.”

 GET YOUR FREE 48-PAGE GCC TRAVEL & HOSPITALITY REPORT HERE

 Cathay Pacific will deploy its Boeing 777-300 on its Dubai–Hong Kong route, catering to the increased cargo demand as well as passenger traffic.

-For more information, visit www.cathaypacific.com
+For bookings and more information, visit www.cathaypacific.com